History of rugby union in the United States: Olympics gold: 1920 & 1924

-The U.S. national team won their first test in 1919, defeating Romania.
+The U.S. national team played and won their first test outside of the US in 1919, defeating Romania in Paris.

-Rugby union was a fixture at the 1920 Summer Olympics in Antwerp, and a United States team composed largely of players from Stanford University and coached by Dan Carroll defeated France to win the gold medal, after money was raised in San Francisco to send them to Europe.
+Rugby union made its Olympic debut at the 1920 Summer Olympics in Antwerp.
+Money was raised in San Francisco to send the United States team, a side composed largely of players from Stanford University and coached by Dan Carroll.
+They defeated France 8–0 to win the gold medal in front of 25,000 spectators.

 In 1924, rugby union was again included in the 1924 Summer Olympics in Paris.
 An American side was invited to participate, and the team surprised spectators by landing a place in the final with the hosts – the French.
-An estimated 50,000 turned up to Colombes Stadium to watch.
+An estimated 30,000 turned up to Colombes Stadium to watch.
 The United States defeated France for the gold in 1924.
-The player-coach of United States Olympic gold-winning rugby team at the 1924 Summer Olympics was Alan Valentine, who played rugby for Swarthmore College and while at University of Pennsylvania as he was getting a Master's degree at Wharton School of Finance.
+The player-coach of United States Olympic gold-winning rugby team at the 1924 Summer Olympics was Alan Valentine, who played rugby for Swarthmore College and at the University of Pennsylvania while obtaining a Master's degree at Wharton School of Finance.

-This was, however, the last time until 2016 when rugby featured at the Olympics, and the last ever for the full 15-man version of the game (the return of rugby in 2016 was in the sevens version).
+This was, however, the last time until 2016 that rugby featured at the Olympics, and the last ever for the full 15-man version of the game (the return of rugby in 2016 was in the sevens version).
 As a result, the 1924 United States team is the last to win gold in the full version of rugby union.
 Rare vintage footage of the 1924 Gold Medal match was included in the rugby documentary, A Giant Awakens: the Rise of American Rugby.